TETH-Main/GraTeX-web/README.md

 The application is accessible at https://teth-main.github.io/GraTeX-web/static/

 ## Usage
-1. Put formula in DesmosCaluculator
+1. Put formula in Desmos Graphing Caluculator
 2. Click generate
 3. Save Image

 ### option
-If you remove the grid and axes from the settings in the upper right corner of DesmosCaluculator, you will get a graph-only image.
+If you remove the grid and axes from the settings in the upper right corner of Desmos Graphing Caluculator, you will get a graph-only image.
 You can change the size of the text from LabelSize.
 It is recommended to set the text size to 1 for long expressions.